 Also eyed are new business areas such as domestic offshore wind power generation, which is currently the subject of global attention, and district energy management businesses that provide renewable energy for local consumption.

-The Japanese government aspires to increase the proportion of renewable energy in domestic energy consumption to as high as 24% by 2030.
-Drawing on our long years of operational experience in solar, wind and biomass power generation, we are confident that we can contribute to the development of Japan’s renewable energy power generation.
+Drawing on our long years of operational experience in solar, wind and biomass power generation, we are confident that we can contribute to the development of Japan's renewable energy power generation industry and the realization of a sustainable society.

 - Infrastructure Business